configcat/docs/website/docs/integrations/overview.md

 Integrate ConfigCat with your technology stack and leverage all the benefits of Feature flags within your workflows.

 ### Slack
-Get updated via a Slack Channel message when someone changes a feature flag.
+Get notified in Slack when a feature flag changes.
 [Documentation](integrations/slack.md)
 ### Jira
-Turn features On / Off right from a linked Issue on your Jira board.
-Also you can add Targeting or Percentage Rules just as easily.
+Manage feature flags right from your Jira board.
 [Documentation](integrations/jira.md)
 ### Trello
 Turn features On / Off right from a linked Card on your Trello board.
-Also you can add Targeting or Percentage Rules just as easily.
 [Documentation](integrations/trello.md)
 ### monday
 Turn features On / Off right from a linked item on your monday board.
-Also you can add Targeting or Percentage Rules just as easily.
 [Documentation](integrations/monday.md)
 ### DataDog
 Ensure that every setting change in ConfigCat is sent to DataDog as an Event.